danielgtaylor/huma/docs/docs/how-to/oauth2-jwt.md

 })
 ```

-> [!WARNING]
+!!!
+Warning

-> So far, the code above is only documenting the authorization scheme and required scopes, but does not actually authorize incoming requests.
+    So far, the code above is only documenting the authorization scheme and required scopes, but does not actually authorize incoming requests.
 The next section will explain how to achieve the latter.

 ## Authorize Incoming Requests